 We now turn to the complex geometry of very affine varieties.
 The Euler characteristic is the key invariant.
 For statisticians, it yields the maximum likelihood (ML) degree \cite{CHKS}.
 For physicists, it reveals the number of master integrals of a Feynman diagram \cite[Section~3]{BBKP}.

 The Euler characteristic of the configuration space $X(3,n)$ equals $26, 1272, 188112$ for $n= 6,7,8$.
 This result is shown in \cite{CUZ} via soft limits and in \cite{ABF} via stratified fibrations.
-In what follows, we determine the analogous numbers for moduli of del Pezzo surfaces.
-Of course, we already know from Section \ref{sec2} that $Y(3,5) = X(3,5)$ has Euler characteristic~$2$.
+In what follows, we determine the analogous numbers for moduli of del Pezzo surfaces, via the method of stratified fibrations.
+After the completion of this work, we learned that the same results had been proven in \cite{Bergvall, BG} via cohomological methods.
+We know from Section \ref{sec2} that $Y(3,5) = X(3,5)$ has Euler characteristic~$2$.